FAQ'S

-Komodo National Park is situated between Flores and Sumbawa.
+Komodo National Park is a wonderful area situated between Flores and Sumbawa with the komodo dragon and diving and snorkling as the main attraction.
+It is one of the most beautiful areas of Indonesia.
 The biggest islands are Komodo, Rinca and Padar.
+On Komodo and Rinca you can spot the komododragons and do trekkings.
 Padar is famous because of the thousands of pictures from where photo's have been taken for an overview.
-It is one of the most beautiful areas of Indonesia.
+Although it can be quite busy in particular in the months June to September it is worthwhile a visit.

-- simple open deck boats (recommended) on shared base, up to 14 people starting
+- simple open deck slow boats (recommended) on shared base, up to 14 people

-- simple open deck private boats for 1,4 million and up for a trip to Rinca* and 1,7
+- simple open deck private slow boats for 2 million Rupiah and up for a daytrip

-- multi day trips shared on an open deck boat; maybe currently not available due to
+- multi day trips shared on an open deck boat start around 2,5 million Rupiah.

 - multi day trips private on an open deck boat